 Why Retail Advertising Trends Matter

-Understanding the trends shaping retail advertising isn’t just a matter of spending the ad budget effectively.
+Understanding the trends shaping retail media isn’t just a matter of spending the ad budget effectively.
 By keeping up with trends, retailers can understand how consumers are searching, comparing, and buying online.
 These trends showcase the customer journey, how it weaves through online and offline verticals, and, perhaps most importantly, these trends show the complexity of retail advertising.
 By understanding these trends, retail advertisers can effectively promote the brand, capture a target audience, and drive sales both in-store and online in order to maximize their advertising revenue.

 We examine key retail advertising trends that are set to shape the industry in 2020 and beyond.

 1. Introduction of Programmatic Advertising